What is a SKU, and how is it used?

 A stock-keeping unit, or SKU, is a unique code that a seller assigns to every type of item it sells.
 SKUs are also an important part of a merchandising structure, allowing merchants to arrange inventory in their stores or warehouses according to product SKUs.
 These record-keeping units enable sellers to fulfill orders and manage inventory quickly.

-For example, a shoe retailer will have a SKU for each style, which often includes individual attributes for said style.
+For example, a shoe retailer will have a product SKU for each style, which often includes individual attributes for said style.

 The SKU CL-SAN-LT-8-BLU would indicate the manufacturer "Clarks," "sandals," "leather," size "8," and color "blue."